facebook/react-native/ReactWindows/Playground/README.md

-# Running the Playground App for React Native For UWP
+# Running the React Native UWP Playground App

 This guide contains instructions for building the UWP code for React Native